Autel EVO Lite+ vs DJI Air 3

 Pros

-- Longest flight time (42 minutes in ideal conditions)
+- Longest flight time in its class (approximately 46 minutes)

 Cons